ilyashusain/jenkins-dynamic-agents-k8s/README.md

 ![Alt text](dockersock.png)

-This mounts the masters docker.sock on to the slave on the same directory path.
+This mounts the master node's docker.sock on to the slave on the same directory path.

-## 9. CI webhooks in Jenkins
+## 11. CI webhooks in Jenkins

 Create a job as in step #6, but under Source Code Management select Git and under Repository URL enter https://github.com/ilyashusain/ci-site.git.